mabiesen/rails_universal_api/README.md

 TODO

 Some projects do not require the robustness that this service offers, and many developers prefer not to add an extra networking layer to their concerns.
 A templating mechanism will be created to allow one to generate http request scripts for use in other projects.

-#### UI Endpoint Execution

-TODO

-This UI would template out parameters in table format and offer AJAX data validation prior to data send.